thecist/fetch-take-home/README.md

 ## Project Overview

-This is a FastAPI-based receipt reward system with built-in testing and automatic scoring logic.
+This is a completion of Fetch's take home assessment, given on 5/29/2025.

 ---